 Supported by alumni and friends, the program is dedicated to developing students as individuals and as servant-leaders — now and throughout their lives.

 Below, you can learn more about the ongoing impact of the Caldwell Fellows as the program marks its first 50 years.

 50 Extraordinary Years

 Since 1968, the lives of more than 1,300 NC State students have been transformed by the Caldwell Fellows, the university's oldest undergraduate scholarship and leadership-development program.

-Tre’ Dennis credits the Caldwell Fellows Program with helping shape him as an individual.
-The transformation hasn’t just been about off-campus experiences, but also has happened through a series of leadership opportunities and day-to-day interaction with other Caldwell Fellows on campus.
+Tre’ Dennis credits the Caldwell Fellows Program with helping shape him as an individual, not only through off-campus experiences but with leadership opportunities and day-to-day interaction with other Caldwell Fellows on campus.